 The Administration shall determine when and where an "Emergency Closing" condition begins and ends.
 If such a College-declared "Emergency Closing" condition exists, classified union employees of the College and/or campus(es) will not be required to report for their regular work shift but will be paid at their regular rate for the shift covered by the "Emergency Closing" condition.
 Part-time employees will be paid for an emergency closing only if they were scheduled to work at the site and during the affected hours.
-Selected employees may be requested by the College Administration to report to work at the closed site while the "Emergency Closing" condition exists.
-Those employees who comply with the request will receive double time for hours worked during the "Emergency Closing" condition at that site.
+Selected employees may be requested by the College Administration to report to work at the closed site while the "Emergency Closing" condition at that site.
 Those employees who are unable to comply with the Administration's request, or who are assigned to other (unaffected) sites, will be paid at their regular rate.